 State allows MCO/PIHP/PAHP or PCCM to enroll beneficiaries.
-Please describe the process: Section A: Pro ogram Description Part IV: Prog ram Operations C. Enrollment t and Disenrollment (4 of 6) 2.
-Details (C ontinued) arollment.
-The State has indicated which populations are mandatorily enrolled and which may enroll on a luntary basis in Section A.I.E.
+Please describe the process: Section A: Pro ogram Description Part IV: Progr ram Operations C. Enrollment and Disenrollment (4 of 6) 2.
+Details (Co ontinued) rollment.
+The State has indicated which populations are mandatorily enrolled and which may enroll on a untary basis in Section A.I.E.
 This is a new program.
 Please describe the implementation schedule (e.g. implemented statewide all at once; phased in by area; phased in by population, etc.): This is an existing program that will be expanded during the renewal period.
-Please describe: Please describe the implementation schedule (e.g. new population implemented statewide all at once; phased in by area; phased in by population, etc.): This renewal request includes the addition of the CHIP population formerly served by a stand-alone program called MIChild.
-The CHIP population will be served through the Medicaid Health Plans and provided a Medicaid benefit.
-If a potential enrollee does not select an MCO/PIHP/PAHP or PCCM within the given time frame, the potential enrollee will be auto-assigned or default assigned to a plan.
+Please describe: Please describe the implementation schedule (e.g. new population implemented statewide all at once; phased in by area; phased in by population, etc.): If a potential enrollee does not select an MCO/PIHP/PAHP or PCCM within the given time frame, the potential enrollee will be auto-assigned or default assigned to a plan.